 2. Center for High Performance Computing, CHPC

-CHPC currently offers four different types of storage: home directories, group space, scratch file systems and archive store space.
-Of these four options, the group and archive options can be readily used for data storage for groups even if they are not using CHPC compute resources to generate and/or process the data.Except for REDCap, CHPC does not currently offer storage space for restricted data.
+CHPC offers four different types of storage: home directories, group space, scratch file systems and archive store space.
+Of these four options, the group and archive options can be readily used for data storage for groups even if they are not using CHPC compute resources to generate and/or process the data.Except for REDCap, In addition CHPC now offers protected environments for your data storage and GLOBUS for the secure transfer of data.

 CHPC Group Space:

 CHPC currently allows CHPC PIs with sponsored research projects to buy-in to file storage at a price determined by the cost of the storage.
 This RAID-based network file system can be Samba/CIFS rounted by resources outside of CHPC or directly mounted on resources that CHPC manages.
 A more detailed description of this storage offering is available at https://www.chpc.utah.edu/documentation/white_papers/CHPCStoragev3.pdf The current pricing is $150/TB for the lifetime of the hardware that is purchased with a 5 year warranty.
 CHPC purchases the hardware for this storage in bulk (currently 400TB at a time)and then sells it to individual groups in TB quantities.
 Therefore, depending on the amount of group storage space you are interested in purchasing, CHPC may have the storage to meet your needs on hand; if not it would take approximately 4-6 weeks to get the new space purchased and made operational.